A long time ago in a gym far, far away…Roman was a bodybuilder.

 In my set up, after my chest workout, I hit biceps.
 They are completely fresh and I can get a great workout in 30-40 minutes.

-Then, when I hit back and triceps on Thursday, my chest and biceps will get hit again (to a lesser extent) if I’m using compound exercises.
+Then, when I work out my back and triceps on Thursday, my chest and biceps will get hit again (to a lesser extent) if I’m using compound exercises.
 This means that I’m getting the same weekly volume as in a chest/tri set up, but have increased frequency and intensity.
 Overall, I feel it leads to better gains.

 I want to give you as much value as possible, while also making this sort of reflective piece for myself; so rather than just giving a workout, I’m giving you my workout, which will include everything from sets and reps to the actual weights I used.